anabrid/pyanalog/doc/installation.rst

 Using the code: Short story
 ---------------------------

-If you are lazy, just softlink the ``pydda`` directory wherever you need it.
+If you are lazy, just softlink the ``dda`` directory wherever you need it.

 However, we use setuptools and there is a super simple way of installing this softlink user-wide by using